-For the ML model architecture, we choose a RNN with 2 recurrent layers, each with 8 hidden features.
-In all our experiments, each problem instance spans 24 hours, and each time step represents one hour.
-For the training processes, we use the net energy demand trace from the first two months of 2015, which contains 1440 hourly data samples and produces a total of 1416 24-hour sequences.
+The ML predictions used in our algorithm are computed using a RNN with 2 recurrent layers, each with 8 hidden features.
+In all of our experiments, each problem instance spans 24 hours, and each time step represents one hour.
+For the training processes, we used the net energy demand trace from the first two months of 2015, which contains 1440 hourly data samples and produces a total of 1416 24-hour sequences.
 The ML model is optimized by Adam with a learning rate of $10^{-3}$ for 60 epochs in total.
-After training, the weights of ML model are shared between all the nodes with different coefficients $A_v$.
-On average, the training process takes 3 minutes on a 2020 MacBook Air with 8GB memory.
-For testing, we use the net demand traces from April to March.
+After training, the weights of the ML model are shared between all nodes with different coefficients $A_v$.
+On average, the training process takes 3 minutes on a 2020 MacBook Air with 8GB memory, and our testing process takes about 1 second.
+For testing, we use the net demand traces from April to March in the default case.